 - Google’s use of the DART cookie enables it and its partners to serve ads to users based on their visit to this site and/or other sites on the Internet.

 - Users may opt out of the use of the DART cookie by visiting the advertising opt-out page or the Network Advertising Initiative opt-out page.

-- Cookies set by The Silicon Underground itself, if any, are only for convenience, such as making it easier to post comments.
+- Cookies set by The Silicon Underground itself, if any, are only for convenience, such as making it easier to post comments or customize the site’s appearance.
 I do not use those cookies for any other purpose.